platformio/platformio-docs/faq/install-python.rst

 --------------------------

-:ref:`piocore` is written in `Python <https://www.python.org/downloads/>`_ that is installed by default on the all popular OS except Windows.
+:ref:`piocore` is written in `Python <https://www.python.org/downloads/>`_ that is installed by default on all the popular OSs except Windows.

 Please navigate to official website and `Download the latest Python <https://www.python.org/downloads/>`_ and install it.
 Please **READ NOTES BELOW**.